 Customer service has evolved with all the innovation in technology we’ve experienced over the last two decades.
 It’s unrecognisable.

-The Service Centre's content skews toward in-depth articles and media about service+technology.
+The Service Hub’s content skews toward in-depth articles and media about service and technology.
 It’s not just a resource centre or blog, but a portfolio of specialised and unique content focused on the biggest ideas affecting service, support trends and best practices; all with an eye of how technology will impact the future of customer service.

 However, no matter what technology is introduced, the importance of the customer experience hasn’t changed; genuinely engaging with the customer is still crucial.
 That personal connection has helped strengthen relationships, build trust and loyalty between the customer and the business.

 The modern recipe for providing the best customer service involves two ingredients that both equally allow you to better connect with your customer: technology and empathy.